 23. Josephine: The Dazzling Life of Josephine Baker

 By Patricia Hruby Powell.
 Illustrations by Christian Robinson

-Full of life and razzmatazz, The Dazzling Life of Josephine Baker, will have you toe tapping as you read it out loud to your kids or possibly breaking into a full-on Charleston.
+Full of life and razzmatazz, Josephine: The Dazzling Life of Josephine Baker, will have you toe tapping as you read it out loud to your kids or possibly breaking into a full-on Charleston.
 The story documents the life of performer and civil rights advocate, Josephine Baker as she takes Paris by storm in the roaring 20s.